-As of the date of this prospectus, we have implemented certain measure to improve our knowledge and experience in application of U.S. GAAP and SEC rules.
-In January 2020, we appointed Mr. Haijian He as our Chief Financial Officer to lead and enhance our accounting and financial team.
-Mr. He has an MBA degree and also is a CFA charter holder.
-Furthermore, we are in the process of implementing a number of additional measures, including: (i) hiring additional qualified financial and accounting staff with work experience with U.S. GAAP and SEC reporting requirements, (ii) developing a full set of comprehensive accounting manuals in accordance with U.S. GAAP and SEC rules; (iii) expanding the capabilities of existing accounting and financial reporting personnel through continuous training and education in the accounting and reporting requirements under U.S. GAAP, and SEC rules and regulations, (iv) encouraging our accounting and financial reporting personnel to take the AICPA exam, and (v) establishing effective monitoring and oversight controls for non-recurring and complex transactions.
+We are in the process of implementing a number of measures to address the material weakness identified, including: (i) hiring additional accounting and financial reporting personnel with U.S. GAAP and SEC reporting experience, (ii) expanding the capabilities of existing accounting and financial reporting personnel through continuous training and education in the accounting and reporting requirements under U.S. GAAP, and SEC rules and regulations, (iii) developing, communicating and implementing an accounting policy manual in accordance with U.S. GAAP for our accounting and financial reporting personnel for recurring transactions and period-end closing processes, and (iv) establishing effective monitoring and oversight controls for non-recurring and complex transactions to ensure the accuracy and completeness of our company's consolidated financial statements and related disclosures.